Mountain Lake Township, Cottonwood County, Minnesota: Early history

-The name "Mountain Lake" itself is attributed to the township's earliest non-Indian inhabitant, William Mason.
+The name "Mountain Lake" itself is attributed to the township's earliest non-native inhabitant, William Mason.
 As told on the city's (of the same name) website, “the first white settler to the area, William Mason, found a shallow 900-acre lake with three islands.
 The two smaller islands just broke the water's surface.
 The third much larger, higher island looked to Mason like a mountain rising from the lake.
 He named the lake Mountain Lake and the island Mountain Island.”
 The almost circular island, located in the center of the lake, was flat on top and rose about forty feet out of the water.
 The top of the island was covered with trees which could be seen for many miles, thus serving as a land-mark and a guide for early settlers.
 The township was named from the lake which contained the prominent island.

 Demand for tillable farmland and construction advances led to the lake's draining in the 1905–06 timeframe.
 The original lake's largest island – now a tree-covered hill amidst the surrounding farmland – has become a county park, which since 1973 been listed on the National Register of Historic Places.
-Archeological evidence unearthed in a 1976 dig revealed remnants of a Fox Indian inhabitation from what could be as early as 500 B.C., making the former island's location within the township the oldest human habitation yet to be discovered in the state of Minnesota.
+Archeological evidence unearthed in a 1976 dig revealed remnants of a Meskwaki inhabitation from what could be as early as 500 B.C., making the former island's location within the township the oldest human habitation yet to be discovered in the state of Minnesota.